leobut/geocachingUtils/README.md

 	- Design improvements
 - 0.5.0
 	- Added settings page to allow the user to set the unit for the elevation feature
-	- Added message if there were no friend logs
+	- Added message if there are no friend logs for the current cache
 - 0.4.2
 	- Initial Release